 We understand that the Coronavirus pandemic will have a direct impact on some of our tenants financial circumstances.
-If you are struggling due to employment or income changes, please get in touch with us urgently.
+If you are struggling to pay for rent, food, fuel and other essentials, please get in touch with us urgently.

 Our Welfare Rights Team are available to advise you during this time, and can also make links with other agencies who can help you.
 They can also help you to navigate the benefits system during this time, or give information about how to claim statutory sick pay if you should require it.
 If you're struggling to get to grips with what help is available during the Coronavirus pandemic, please read our Covid-19 Benefit Guide to find out what support is in place.